foreverfighter/coding-for-non-coders/README.md

 ### Why is Unix important?

 MacOS terminal is based on Unix.
 Webservers mainly use Unix.
 We can interact with the computer filesystem more efficiently with some useful Unix commands.

+### What is a Makefile?

+A file that lets you compile a program from source code.
+[This is a good explanation.](https://opensource.com/article/18/8/what-how-makefile)

 ### How to delete a folder?